CyprienBouton/HousingPriceAnalysis/README.md

 ```
 git clone git@github.com:CyprienBouton/HousePricingAnalysis.git
 ```
-After creating and activating a virtual environment, install libraries needed:
+After creating and activating a virtual environment, install the required libraries:
 ```
 pip3 install -r requirements.txt
 ```
-Install the model on your local machine using:
+Then, you can install the model on your local machine using:
 ```
 python model.py
 ```

 # Usage

-This project is an app which could be use to predict the price of a flat or to visualize the housing market in Paris.
+This project is an app which could be used to predict the price of flats or to visualize the housing market in Paris.
 To launch the app click [here](https://cyprienbouton-housepricinganalysis-app-mzrf4h.streamlit.app/)

-To predict the price of flats you can either use this model or your own model
+To predict the price of flats you can either use the model downloaded above or use your own model.

 # Development